irkode/hugoDocs/content/en/functions/collections/Where.md

 {{ $pages := where $books "Params.fiction" "ne" false }}
 ```

-## Member comparison
+### Member comparison

 Compare a [`scalar`](g) to a [`slice`](g).

-For example, to return a collection of pages where the `color` page parameter is either "red" or "yellow":
+Return a collection of _fruit_ pages where the `color` page parameter is either "red" or "yellow":

 ```go-html-template
 {{ $fruit := where site.RegularPages "Section" "eq" "fruit" }}